 Again, if two players’ hands are in contact with the ball while it is being thrown, the ball is still live and without possession.
 This means that the ball should be treated no differently than directly after it has changed hands three times.

 Two hands are not required for a player to gain possession of a ball.
-A player may fully catch and have control of the ball by catching it with one hand, or in between their legs, or in their shirt.
-If a player catches a ball with one hand and promptly throws the ball for a ‘kill’, any opposing player who gets hit is out.
+A player may fully catch and have control of the ball by catching it with one hand, in between their legs, in their shirt, or via other means.
+If a player catches a ball with one hand and promptly throws the ball for a kill, any opposing player who gets hit is out.
 However, a player is not allowed to simply smack the deathhack ball like a volleyball spike.
 A player must have indisputable control over the ball and a throw must be executed to get anyone out.